-Pacifica Joint Venture (defined above as the "Manager"), a joint venture between Capital West Mortgage Inc. ("CWMI") and BlueShore Financial Credit Union ("BlueShore Financial"), manages the Issuer's mortgage investments and provides certain financial and administrative services to the Issuer.
+The Manager manages the Issuer's mortgage investments and provides certain financial and administrative services to the Issuer.
 See "3.
-Management of the Issuer - 3.5 Pacifica Joint Venture".
+Management of the Issuer - 3.5 The Manager".

 The registered and records offices of the Issuer are located at Suite 2900 - 595 Burrard Street, Vancouver, British Columbia, V7X 1J5.
 The business office of the Issuer is located at Suite 1050 - 475 West Georgia